fitt-tech/data-grid-laravel

 Please also note that a companion front-end package is required to use this package to it's fullest:

-npm install data-grid-vuetify
+npm install vuetify-data-grid

 Info

 The primary responsibility of this package is to provide an easily understandable development path to create simple or advanced data grids.
-Although this package can be used in a standalone fashion it is recommended to be used with its companion front-end package data-grid-vue.
+Although this package can be used in a standalone fashion it is recommended to be used with its companion front-end package vuetify-data-grid.
 This front-end package provides all the necessary tools for rendering data grids on your front-end including making use of all the simple and advanced features as provided by this package.

 Usage